 |Ease of Use|

 |API and Extensibility|

 |3rd Party Integrations|

 |Companies that Use It|

 |Total||3.3 out of 5||4.3 out of 5|

 At the end of the day, vulnerability management is just one aspect of enterprise cybersecurity and both platforms are competent in this regard.
 For a focus on FIM and security configuration management (SCM), Tripwire Enterprise is a safe bet.
-Qualys sports some impressive IT asset management capabilities that budget-minded firms will certainly find more managable from a cost perspective.
+Qualys sports some impressive IT asset management capabilities that budget-minded firms will certainly find more manageable from a cost perspective.
 And as a critical component of an enterprise's cybersecurity toolchain, UpGuard's resilience platform provides the crucial layer for validating that all IT assets in your environment are configured optimally and free from vulnerabilities.
-Try it today, it's free for the first 10 nodes.